-The Progressive Liberal wrestler draws boos and anger as he body- slams his way through Trump Country
+The Progressive Liberal wrestler draws boos and anger as he body-slams his way through Trump Country

-Daniel Harnsberger is the Progressive Liberal, a professional wrestler who is both metaphor and caricature in these polarizing, reality-TV-inspired times — a self-righteous pundit who ridicules Republicans and conservatives on a well-tread along the back roads of America.
+Daniel Harnsberger is the Progressive Liberal, a professional wrestler who is both metaphor and caricature in these polarizing, reality-TV-inspired times — a self-righteous pundit who ridicules Republicans and conservatives along the back roads of America.

 HAZARD, Ky. — The music stopped and Daniel Harnsberger — all 6-foot-5, 237 pounds of him — burst through the black curtain and jumped into the ring.
 Kids booed.
 Mothers shouted “snowflake.”
 A girl shot him thumbs down, and a logger threatened to take a swipe at him.